Wolfcoz I

 Wolfcoz I (floruit first half of the 9th century) was a medieval scribe and painter of illuminated manuscripts, working in the scriptorium of the Abbey of Saint Gall in present-day Switzerland.

 He entered the monastery some time before 813, and by 817 was a deacon.
 He was apparently a confidant of Abbot Gozbert of Saint Gall.
 14 known documents by Wolfcoz' hand were created between 816 and 822, including parts of the so-called Wolfcoz Psalter and the Zurich Psalter.
 In Wolfcoz' time, the scriptorium of the abbey entered a golden age, producing manuscripts of high quality and establishing the Abbey library of Saint Gall as a centre of Alemannic German culture.
 The abbey library still has three manuscripts penned by Wolfocoz.
-He developed the Allemanic minuscule and also the decoration of initials.
+He developed the Alemannic minuscule and also the decoration of initials.

 A later monk with the same name, also active as a scribe at the Abbey of Saint Gall, is sometimes referred to as Wolfcoz II.